 Anne has mentored extensively with Master Spiritual Dowser Joey Korn, and has studied with the late Healer and Dowser Harold McCoy and Nature Mystic Dorothy Maclean who co-founded the Findhorn Foundation Community.
 Anne utilizes these skills in her wellness sessions and her clearing and balancing of living environments.

 Anne sat weekly for six years in spiritual circle with Cherokee elder and Medicine Man Will Rockingbear and later with several of his apprentices.
 She was called in 2009 to quest for four days and nights for a vision in the loving embrace of the Blue Ridge Mountains.

 Anne is a Healing Touch Practitioner and has been trained in and/or participated in over seventy different healing modalities--experiences and teachings that are sprinkled abundantly throughout her healing and mentoring practices.

 Anne has completed Barb Kobe’s Medicine Doll year-long study, teaches her own healing doll workshops to women and girls and was the featured artist in the 2016 Survivor Art Show in Asheville, NC.
 She’s passionate about sharing her healing dolls and offers presentations with themes of healing, overcoming adversity and art as therapy.

-Anne currently lives in the beautiful Blue Ridge Mountains of North Carolina with her husband of twenty-five years and her sweet retriever pup.
+Anne currently lives in the beautiful Blue Ridge Mountains of North Carolina with her husband of twenty-six years and her sweet retriever pup.
 She can often be found exploring the trails in Pisgah Forest with her dog or meditatively turning her pedals on the Blue Ridge Parkway.
 When she’s not outdoors, Anne is passionately speaking, leading workshops, writing or making art.